bosagora/docs-biznet/source/en/biznet/develop/token/intoroduction.md

   }
 ```

-Then users can use [Remix IDE](https://remix.ethereum.org) and [Metamask](../../wallet/tutorials/metamask.md) to compile and deploy the ERC20 contract to BSC.
+Then users can use [Remix IDE](https://remix.ethereum.org) and [Metamask](../../wallet/tutorials/metamask.md) to compile and deploy the ERC20 contract to BizNet.

 ## Interact with Contract with [Web3](https://www.npmjs.com/package/web3) and NodeJS.